learn-co-curriculum/angular-testing-services-readme/README.md

 ## Grabbing our services

-Previously, we've been using `$controller` to get our services, so logically we should be using `$service` to grab our services.
+Previously, we've been using `$controller` to get our controllers, so logically we should be using `$service` to grab our services.
 Unfortunately, it's not that simple.
 We use `$controller` to both grab and instantiate our controllers.
 We don't need to instantiate our services, so we use a nice service named `$injector`!

 Let's take a look at how we'd grab our service: